lsst/LDM-230/index.rst

 ~~~~~~~~~~~~

 This instructs the :term:`OCS`-visible commandable entity controlled by
-the Base :term:`DMCS` to move from an OFFLINE state to a normal
+the Base :term:`DMCS` to move from an ``OFFLINE`` state to a normal
-commandable IDLE state.
+commandable ``IDLE`` state.
 Successful completion requires that the Base
 :term:`DMCS` ensure that :term:`OCS` global control is not locked out by
-DM engineering (e.g.  software installation, diagnostic tests, etc.).
+:term:`DM` engineering (e.g.  software installation, diagnostic tests, etc.).

 .. _configure-command:

 configure command
 ~~~~~~~~~~~~~~~~~

 This tells one of the :term:`OCS`-visible commandable entities controlled by the Base :term:`DMCS` to establish or change its configuration.
 The configuration includes the set of computers to be used, the software to be executed on them, and parameters used to control that software.
-There will be several standard configurations used during operations (although each configuration will change with time); each such configuration can be thought of as a mode of the corresponding DM commandable entities.
+There will be several standard configurations used during operations (although each configuration will change with time); each such configuration can be thought of as a mode of the corresponding :term:`DM` commandable entities.
 Some modes may apply to multiple commandable entities at the same time.
 Changing modes (by reconfiguring the commandable entities) is expected to take from seconds to possibly a few minutes; it is intended that mode changes may occur at any time and multiple times during a night.

 Besides normal science observing mode, available configurations will include raw calibration image and engineering image modes for the Archiver and Alert Production Cluster in which there are no visits and different data products are generated.
-Another mode for the Alert Production Cluster will be daytime DM operations (disconnected from the camera), in which the Alert Production Cluster will be used to perform solar system object orbit-fitting and various daily maintenance and update tasks and the Archiver is disabled or offline.
+Another mode for the Alert Production Cluster will be daytime :term:`DM` operations (disconnected from the camera), in which the Alert Production Cluster will be used to perform solar system object orbit-fitting and various daily maintenance and update tasks and the Archiver is disabled or offline.

 First, the Base :term:`DMCS` verifies the command format and accepts the command.
 Then it checks that the configuration is legal and consistent and that various prerequisites are met.
 When the check is complete, the commandable entity is disabled (see :ref:`disable-command`), the configuration is installed, and success is returned to the :term:`OCS`.
 If the configuration is illegal or cannot be installed properly, a command error (non-fatal) with failure reason is sent instead.

 All of the commandable entities' configurations include the version of the software to be used.
 This version must have already been installed